google-code-export/los-cocos/branches/b_sphinx/README_branch_b_sphinx.txt

 Changelog:

-r1266 adopting most of pyglet sphinx customizations r1265 fix warning api_reference not in any toctree r1264 flag a sphinx run with sys.is_cocos_sphinx instead of sys.is_epydoc
+r1267 fixed a lot of warnings coming from anchor's properties r1266 adopting most of pyglet sphinx customizations r1265 fix warning api_reference not in any toctree r1264 flag a sphinx run with sys.is_cocos_sphinx instead of sys.is_epydoc